caiorss/mwiki/README.md

 + *Speech Note - Flathub* \[Linux Flatpak APP\] (Offline "G00gl3 Translator")
   + https://flathub.org/apps/net.mkiol.SpeechNote
   + Brief: *Speech Note let you take, read and translate notes in multiple languages.
 It uses Speech to Text, Text to Speech and Machine Translation to do so.
 Text and voice processing take place entirely offline, locally on your computer, without using a network connection.
 Your privacy is always respected.
 No data is sent to the Internet.*
+  + WARNING: Automated text translation tools are based on word probability in the same way as the hyped LLM - Large Laguage Models.
+As a result, they may not be able to accurately translate slangs, jargons, popular sayings and language nuances.
+Moreover, they are more likely to fail for languages distant from European languages and English.
+It is also worth noting that some language varieties or dialects, such as the Bavarian German dialect, might exist mostly in spoken form and unfortunately, not exist in significant amount in written form, what makes it harder to automated tools to translate the information.

 **Screenshot Tools**